insinfo/galileo/packages/gitbook/guides/hooks.md

 ## Next Up...

 Congratulations!
-Not only have you gotten through the basic Angel tutorials, but you've also completed the service tutorials!
-However, there's still a lot more to Angel for you to explore.
+Not only have you gotten through the basic Galileo tutorials, but you've also completed the service tutorials!
+However, there's still a lot more to Galileo for you to explore.
 Check out the sidebar for more! _**Happy coding!**_